 You can add anomaly detection to a timeseries graph by using the functions dropdown in the graph’s query editor:

-To set up an anomaly alert, create a new metric alert, choose the metric you wish to alert on, and select “Anomaly Alert” in the alert conditions:
+To set up an anomaly alert, create a new metric alert, select “Anomaly Detection” as the detection method, and choose the metric you wish to alert on:

 Anomaly detection in Datadog takes two parameters: